KRFOSS/kali-docs/development/custom-cubox-image/index.md

 ### 02. Create the Image File

-Next, we create the physical image file, which will hold our CuBox rootfs and boot images.
+Next, we create the physical image file, which will hold our CuBox rootfs and boot images:

 ```console
 kali@kali:~$ sudo apt install -y kpartx xz-utils sharutils